rachana5/traefik-challenge/documentation.md

 # Expose Wordsmith using Traefik

-This guide shows you how to expose the Docker sample application [Wordsmith](https://github.com/dockersamples/wordsmith) using Traefik to an HTTPS connection.
+This guide shows you how to expose the Docker sample application [Wordsmith](https://github.com/dockersamples/wordsmith) using [Traefik](https://doc.traefik.io/traefik/) to an HTTPS connection.
 The demo project consists of a web and an API service.
 In this guide, we will add the following configurations:
 - The web service is protected with basic authentication (username and password).
 - The API service is protected with rate limiting.

 ## Prerequisites

 - Install Docker and Docker Compose.
 - Deploy Traefik.
-Refer to the [Docker setup guide](https://doc.traefik.io/traefik/setup/docker/) for instructions.

 ## 1. Clone the Wordsmith repository